How to Document a Bank or Government Impersonation Scam Properly

 - The payment method requested

-Step 6: Preserve Evidence Without Interacting
+Preserve Evidence Without Interacting

-- Do not forward it carelessly
+- Do not forward phishing emails carelessly

 - Do not reply